pivotal/blog/content/post/test-driven-development-for-data-science.md

     return df
 ~~~

-This implementation looks good and we can run our first test.
-It should pass!
+This implementation looks good and we can run the test-suite.
+Everything should be green!
 The next step can be to check if we rescale the variables correctly.

 ~~~python
 def test_rescale_df_first_entry(self):